-At June 30, 2017, the Foundation's total assets amounted to \$305.6 million, 26% higher than at June 30, 2016.
-Foundation assets consist primarily of short and long term investments, contributions receivable, and property.
-Investments make up approximately 71% of total assets.
+At June 30, 2018, the Foundation's total assets amounted to \$301.8 million.
+Foundation assets consist primarily of short and long-term investments and contributions receivable.
+Investments make up approximately 77% of total assets.

 The Foundation classifies net assets as unrestricted, temporarily restricted, or permanently restricted in accordance with donor stipulations and time restrictions.
 Unrestricted net assets are available for internal Foundation operations.
 Temporarily restricted net assets represent assets where donors have placed restrictions on their use, but which are available for immediate use by the University.
-Permanently restricted assets are restricted by donors as well, but are invested by the Foundation in perpetuity.
+Permanently restricted assets are restricted by donors as well but are invested by the Foundation in perpetuity.
 Spending allocations from these permanently restricted assets are made available to the University quarterly.
 The Foundation also holds assets on behalf of other entities affiliated with the University; these assets are known as custodial funds.
 As illustrated below, a majority of the Foundation's assets are permanently restricted.